ChaitanyaGhodekar/Loch---Hospital-Management-System/README.md

 ### Underlying Assumptions in the system design
-1. Doctor can or cannot belong to a department
+1. Doctor can or cannot belong to a department.
-2. Appointment Record must have a doctor and time associated to its
+2. Appointment Record must have a doctor and time associated to it.
-3. Appointment Records with no patient assigned are available slots
+3. Appointment Records with no patient assigned are available slots.
-4. Medical History is only recorded on a Appointment
+4. Medical History is only recorded on a Appointment.